SeisComP/main/apps/python/descriptions/scmssort.rst

 scmssort reads unsorted (and possibly multiplexed) MiniSEED files and sorts the individual records by time.
 This is useful e.g. for simulating data acquisition and playbacks.
 Removing of duplicate data and trimming of time window is available.

 scmssort reads single files and output to the command line.
 Cat many files to read them at the same time.
 In this way huge amount of data can be processed efficiently.

 Applications to miniSEED records:

-* Sort by time, e.g. for playbacks
+* Sort records by time, e.g. for playbacks.
-* Remove duplicates and clean archives
+* Remove duplicate records from files and clean waveform archives.
-* Filter based on
+* Filter data records, i.e. keep or remove them, based on

-  * time windows
+  * time windows,
-  * stream lists
+  * stream lists where each line has the format NET.STA.LOC.CHA including regular expressions.
+Such stream lists can be generated, e.g., using :ref:`scinv`.

 .. hint::

-   Combine with :ref:`scart` or :ref:`msrtsimul` to archive data or to make playbacks with real-time simulations.
+   Combine scmssort with :ref:`scart` or :ref:`msrtsimul` to archive data, clean archives or to make playbacks with real-time simulations.

 Examples